Earlham’s biochemistry program will prepare you for a career in medicine, research or biotechnology.

-Top jobs for 2017-2019 graduates were in research, lab work/science, healthcare services, and environmental/sustainability management.
+Top jobs for 2018-2022 graduates were in healthcare, higher education and research.

 “Majoring in Biochemistry is a wonderful opportunity for students, such as myself, who are interested in a career in medicine.
 My passion for becoming a surgeon drives me to pursue this major as it prepares me well for Medical School after Earlham.
 The major ensures that all the general requirements for Medical School admissions are being met.
 I already love the various classes and the multiple opportunities I have taken.”